“To walk nature is to witness a thousand miracles.” ~Mary Davis

 Granted, hiking the Baekdu-daegan isn’t easy.
 Trails are steep and summits are often farther away than you hoped or anticipated.
 But isn’t that part of why you chose such a hike?
 To encounter your physical and mental boundaries and push through them?
 Tough as it is, it’s all part of the magic.

-Read More: Our Favorite Hiking Gear – The List After Two Thru-Hikes
+Read More: Our Favorite Hiking Gear – The List After 4 Thru-Hikes

-Check it Out: Our Landcruising Adventure Backpack Collection
+Check it out: the Landcruising Adventure Backpack Collection